pimcore/pimcore/docs/Development_Documentation/03_Documents/09_Working_with_php_API.md

 ## General

-Pimcore provides and object orientated php API to work with Documents.
+Pimcore provides the object orientated php API to work with Documents.

 ## CRUD operations